-Secondary Care Settings - Elective care pre admission planning surgical procedures be reduced as far as possible.
+Secondary Care Settings - Elective care pre admission planning

+Whilst the COVID-19 pandemic continues, it is important that any risk associated with acquiring COVID-19 pre/intra/post operatively for patients being admitted for elective surgical procedures be reduced as far as possible.
 Some studies have shown that patients diagnosed with COVID-19 around the time of a surgical procedure have a higher than predicted mortality however, it is not possible to determine precise risk for each individual patient.
 In advance of patients attending for elective surgery they should be advised of ways in which they may be able to reduce their post-operative risk.
 The following patient information leaflet explains some of the risk reduction measures and can be provided to patients in advance of their planned admission alongside testing advice.